 Research what kind of diet you are going to feed your skunk.
 The proper diet is very important to your skunk’s health and longevity.
 Skunks will eat just about anything especially things that may not be good for them.
 They are omnivores meaning they can eat foods from plant and animal origin.
 In the wild, their diet would change according to the seasons and what they can find to eat such as insects, earthworms, grubs, bees, grasshoppers, rodents, lizards, frogs, salamanders, snakes, birds, moles and eggs.
 They would also eat berries, roots, leaves, grasses, fungi and nuts.
 As pets, we try to incorporate as much of the natural diet as we can by feeding nuts, fruits, mealworms, super worms, crickets, raw chicken necks, eggs and vegetables.
 Diet will be discussed in detail later.

 Skunks are very curious animals and love to explore.
 You will want to invest in some magnetic childproof locks for your kitchen and bathroom cabinets where you do not want them to go or may store chemicals or other items that could be harmful to your skunk.
 Many of us have lost a kitchen cabinet or bathroom cabinet to our skunk that decided it makes a great skunk cave.
 They are not opposed to pushing all your things out and dragging one of your bath towels in for a bed.
-If you have a double door refrigerator, you may need to purchase one of the long plastic door locks for it until they get bored with the fun of opening the refrigerator or freezer door.
+If you have a double door refrigerator, you may need to purchase one of the long plastic child-proof door lock for it until they get bored with the fun of opening the refrigerator or freezer door.
 Be especially cautious if you have a refrigerator with the bottom freezer.
-While we have not come across any skunk that can open these, they are curious enough to crawl behind the drawer while you have it open and one person did lose their skunk because no one realized the skunk was back there and it froze to death.
+While we have not come across any skunk that can open these, they are curious enough to crawl behind the drawer while you have it open.
+One person did lose their skunk because no one realized the skunk was back there and it froze to death.
 As a precaution, get into the habit of looking behind the freezer drawer before you shut it.
 If you have large gaps around or under your appliances you should block these so your skunk does not go under there and use it as a potty or worse yet, get stuck.
-With babies, make sure you keep an eye on them around dishwashers as some have a gap in the front panel where a baby skunk could squeeze.
+With babies, make sure you keep an eye on them around dishwashers as some have a gap in the front panel for insulation and it is possible for a baby skunk to squeeze up inside.
 If you have floor vents, make sure they are secure so that skunks cannot remove them and crawl out.
 Watch laundry areas where dryers are vented outside, as this is another popular area for curious skunks.
 As mentioned earlier some skunks, especially babies, like to try their hand at climbing for a while.
-If you have a row of cabinet with drawers from floor to counter, and your skunk tries to climb these, you may need to figure a way to keep the skunk from climbing them.
-Depending on how they are climbing them you may need to put some kind of lock on them, a hook and eye, or some other modification.
+If you have a kitchen cabinets a row drawers from floor to counter, and your skunk tries to climb these, you may need to figure a way to keep the skunk from climbing them.
+Depending on how they are climbing them, you may need to put some kind of lock on them such as a hook and eye, or some other modification.
 You do not want the skunk getting on the counter and into things they should not or jumping down and injuring themselves.
-If you have house plants keep them out of the reach of skunk or they will unpot them for you and if they are known to be poisonous to animals, remove them from the house altogether.

 SKUNK PROOFING: Skunks are very curious animals and, just like a human toddler, they will be compelled to explore their entire environment.
 This means you will need to secure all low drawers and cabinets.
-Even many baby locks leave a gap large enough for a determined skunk to get open.
-Sometimes it’s best to secure the doors with packing tape until your skunk is bigger.
+The conventional baby locks leave a gap large enough for a determined skunk to get open so it is recommended you invest in magnetic child proof locks.
+Amazon usually has the best deal on them vs. Home Depot or Lowes..
 You’ll be surprised where this little ball of fur can go.
 Not only will he/she climb on all of the furniture, he/she may try to climb into the refrigerator or dishwasher when you open them, so be prepared.
 Try to find a way to keep her from getting behind the fridge, stove or washing machine.
 Block up any holes or crawl spaces as well as your dryer hose.
 Potted plants are sure to be dug in and may be eaten.
 Many plants are poisonous to pets.
 Get anything that might be harmful off the floor and out of reach.
 If you have floor vents, they must be screwed down tightly.
 Skunks can and will tear through a window screen.
 Recliners can crush a small animal like a skunk.
 Any food for other animals or people should not be left out where the baby skunk can get to it.

 The following tips may save you some headaches.
-You may want to protect the underside of your box spring and your sofa or block off access.
+You may want to protect the underside of your bed box spring and your sofa or block off access.
 Skunks love to tear at the cloth and climb in and nest and sometimes potty in there.
 If you have a fireplace, make sure to secure it so your skunk can not get to it.
-Make your garbage can inaccessible either by putting it in a cabinet with a lock or getting one with a lid and a pedal to open it.
+Make your garbage can inaccessible either by putting it in a cabinet with a lock or getting one with a lid and a pedal to open it - just make sure it is a tall one.
 Be extremely careful with doors leading to outside.
 A skunk can easily sneak out without you being aware.
 Once a skunk gets outside, if it is not found immediately, chances of getting it back become slim.
 Skunks are not like cats and dogs that find their way home eventually.

-LITTER BOX TRAINING: Skunks will naturally use a corner of a room/rooms to go potty in.
-The easiest way to train your skunk to use a litterbox is to set the litterbox in the corner they are going to naturally to use the restroom.
+LITTER BOX TRAINING: Skunks will naturally use a corner of a room/rooms to go potty.
+The easiest way to train your skunk to use a litterbox is to set the litterbox in the corner.
 They may choose more than one corner in your home.
 Put a litter box in all the corners they choose.
-There are several different types of litter, we have found that Next Day News kitty litter, puppy pads, paper towel in a litter box works the best with our skunks.
+There are several different types of litter, i.e. conventional cat litter box, high back ferret or rabbit box - regular or corner box.
+We have found that Next Day News kitty litter, puppy pads, paper towel, or old newspaper in a litter box works the best with our skunks.
 If your skunk is refusing to use a litter box it could be the litter you are using, try different ones until you find the one he/she likes.
-They are also known to use the potty in their dens.
-If your skunk has made a den in your sofa, bed, dresser etc…. keep an eye on it for waste.
-They are LAZY and will go in their den instead of walking 3 feet to the box.
-We have heard horror stories of finding waste, both of ours are really good about using the litter box as are most skunks.
 For the most part they are very clean animals.